jbcodeforce/openshift-studies/docs/index.md

 OpenShift Container Platform is about developing, deploying, and running [containerized](/docker) applications.
 It is based on docker and Kubernetes and add the following features:

 * **Routes**: represents the way external clients are able to access applications running on OpenShift.
 The default OpenShift router (HAProxy) uses the HTTP header of the incoming request to determine where to proxy the connection.
-* **Deployment config**: Represents the set of containers included in a pod, and the deployment strategies to be used.
+* **[Deployment config](https://docs.openshift.com/container-platform/4.1/applications/deployments/what-deployments-are.html)**: Represents the set of containers included in a pod, and the deployment strategies to be used.
+DeploymentConfigs involve one or more ReplicationControllers, which contain a point-in-time record of the state of a DeploymentConfig as a Pod template
 * CLI, [REST API](https://docs.OpenShift.org/latest/rest_api/index.html) for administration or Web Console
 * Multi tenants.
 You can also grant other users access to any of your projects.
 * [Source-to-image (S2I)](https://docs.OpenShift.org/latest/creating_images/s2i.html) is a tool for building reproducible Docker images.
 S2I supports incremental builds which re-use previously downloaded dependencies, and previously built artifacts.
 OpenShift is S2I-enabled and can use S2I as one of its build mechanisms.